ivaROS/noetic_turtlebot/README.md

 sudo apt install ~/Downloads/hddtemp_0.3-beta15-53_amd64.deb
 ```

 Now would be an awesome time to install Gazebo Ignition (Fortress) if that's on the agenda.
-The step below adds
+The ROS1 steps that
-older package sources and it is best to not to have those sources available.
-I've had trouble with Gazebo and
+follow just below this paragraph add older package sources and it is best to not to have those sources available.
-it may be a sensitivty to ordering.
-It may be that the current process has resolved those issues as some learning
+I've had trouble with Gazebo and it may be a sensitivty to ordering.
+It may be that the current process has resolved
-was done along the way.
-The short version does the Gazebo Ignition install here and there is no need to run the
+those issues as some learning was done along the way.
+The short version does the Gazebo Ignition install here and
-`installGazebo` script.
+there is no need to run the `installGazebo` script.

-Configure ROS sources to permit packages to be snagged from 20.04LTS version
+Configure ROS1 sources to permit packages to be snagged from 20.04LTS version (named Focal):
 ```
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu focal main" > /etc/apt/sources.list.d/ros-latest.list' curl -s https://raw.githubusercontent.com/ros/rosdistro/master/ros.asc | sudo apt-key add -